MANOJPATIL143/Admin-Panel-Web-based-/README.md

 Default Admin Credentials:

-- Username: admin@example.com
+- Username: admin
-- Password: admin123
+- Password: password123

 Note: Update these credentials in the database or during the first login.